ToriiX/torirobinson.github.io/README.md

 *All projects are original*

 ### Global Air Pollution (WHO)
-**Goal:** Explore the WHO's Global Air Pollution Data to create an overview of its sources, timeline and trends, and the regions/cities most affected by pollution.
+**Goal:** Explore the WHO's Global Air Pollution Data to create an overview of its sources, the concentrations of pollutants, timelines and trends, and the regions/cities most affected by pollutants.

 **Skills:** Python, Data Preparation, Data Analysis, Visualizations (Including timelines, combined horizontal barplot, histograms, boxplots. correlation matrix).
 ###### See project and code: [Global Air Pollution code, visualizations and insights](https://github.com/ToriiX/AirPollutionEDA/blob/main/WHO_global_air_pollution.ipynb)